visheshjain392/Span-Mail-Prediction/README.md

 ## 🚀 How to Run
 1. **Open in Google Colab**
-   - Upload the `.ipynb` file to your Google Drive or open directly from GitHub.
+   - Upload the `Spam_Mail_Prediction_With_Python.ipynb` file to your Google Drive or open directly from GitHub.

 2. **Install Required Libraries**
    ```python